tcassar-diss/report/planning/plan2.md

 > - Performance goals
 > - Syscall frequency: indicator of slowdown

+### Bridge to Related Works

+- Demonstrated that `addrfilter` is an effective solution for syscall filtering in its own right.
+- `addrfilter` is also a timely and relevant contribution to ongoing research in syscall filtering and software compartmentalisation.
+- The next section places `addrfilter` within this broader context, showing how it advances the state of the art in both novelty and utility.

 ## Related Works

 > **SECTION PURPOSE**: Argue that `addrfilter` is **novel**; show where it fits